 I’d recommend June to August as the best months to visit the Algarve and enjoy the warm weather.

-Your Algarve, Portugal Itinerary: 1 Week With Kids
+Your Algarve, Portugal Itinerary: 1 Week With Kids (or without them!)

-This is the route we took during our week in Portugal.
+This is the route we took during our week in Portugal road trip.
 This one-week Algarve, Portugal itinerary worked out perfectly for us, allowing us to mix relaxation and culture while enjoying all the best things to do in the Algarve for families.
 If you are visiting in the summer and like beach days, you could happily extend this Algarve trip to 10 days or even two weeks.

 Day 1–2: Explore Faro With Kids

 Faro is the capital of the Algarve region and is also home to the main airport serving the Algarve.
 This makes it the perfect place to start your Algarve vacation.
+Although it is small, it is one of the major towns in the Algarve.

 In the late afternoon, we explored the pretty Old Town and enjoyed a family dinner at a restaurant called La Forchetta.